“Boutique Camden hotel by Gordon Ramsay: fantastic food and a relaxed mood”

 - Safe box

 Rather than fine dining and Michelin-starred presentation, the Y&A shows Ramsay taking a more low-key and relaxed approach.
 This is good, honest food, presented simply and served with aplomb.
-However, with a menu overseen by the exacting head chef Kim Woodward, it certainly won’t disappoint.
 It's a mixed bag and, alongside bistro classics such as steak and béarnaise sauce, you’ll find wood-fired pizzas and a house burger.

-The clientele covered a broad range, from a large family to a young couple sampling the meal for their forthcoming wedding reception at the hotel.
+The clientele covered a broad range, from young couples to small groups and families with young children (and a dog!).
 There was a relaxed and buzzy ambiance, and plenty of staff to keep things flowing smoothly.
-After our meal we sat in the bar to sample cocktails - all delicious.
+We rounded off our meal with an espresso martini.
 Note that the team do everything they can to accommodate hotel guests in the restaurant, but it's advisable to book in advance, just in case.

 If, after a long day, you’d prefer something casual, opt for room service or order a takeout from York & Albany Pizza.
 During the summer, picnic hampers can be arranged for sunny days in Regent's Park.

-Breakfast is served until 10.30am, and on weekends until 11.30am.
-Hot and cold options include Eggs Benedict or Florentine, the classic full English, and traditional porridge with honey.
-Everything we ate was very good.
+Hot and cold breakfast options include Eggs Benedict or Florentine, the classic full English, and traditional porridge with honey.
+Everything we ate was very good, but our standout was the granola with yoghurt and fruit compote.

 If you’re staying a few nights, you might want to explore other local dining options.
-Nearby you’ll find inexpensive Japanese restaurants, a Côte brasserie and the vast pan-Asian restaurant Gilgamesh.
 The team at Y&A can make recommendations, and hotel guests get priority booking at all Gordon Ramsay restaurants.

 - Organic produce